keycloak/keycloak/examples/demo-template/README.md

 $ cd customer-app-cli
 $ mvn exec:java

-This will open a shell that lets you specify a few different commands.
-For example type 'login' and press enter to login.
+That will open a shell which lets you specify a few different commands.
+For example, type 'login' and press enter to login.
 Pressing enter with a blank line will display the available commands.

 The CLI example has two alternative methods for login.
-When a browser is available the CLI opens the login form in a browser, and will automatically retrieve the return code by starting a temporary web server on a free port.
-If a browser is not available the URL to login is displayed on the CLI.
-The user can copy this URL to another computer that has a browser available.
-The code is displayed to the user after login and the user has to copy this code back to the application.
+When a browser is available the CLI opens the login form in a browser, and automatically retrieves the return code by starting a temporary web server on an available port.
+If there is no browser available, the login URL is printed in console.
+User can copy this URL to another computer that has a browser available.
+After successful login the code is displayed which the user has to copy back to the application.

 Step 8: Admin REST API
 ----------------------------------
-Keycloak has a Admin REST API.
-This example shows an application making a remove direct login to Keycloak to obtain a token then using that token to access the Admin REST API.
+Keycloak comes with an Admin REST API.
+This example demonstrates how an application remotely logs into Keycloak to obtain a token which it then uses to access the Admin REST API.

 [http://localhost:8080/admin-access](http://localhost:8080/admin-access)

-If you are already logged in, you will not be asked for a username and password, but you will be redirected to an oauth grant page.
-This page asks you if you want to grant certain permissions to the third-part app.
+If you are already logged in, you will not be asked for a username and password, and will be redirected straight to an oauth grant page.
+The page asks you to grant certain permissions to the third-part app.

 Step 9: Angular JS Example
 ----------------------------------
-An Angular JS example using Keycloak to secure it.
+An example shows how to secure an Angular JS application using Keycloak.

 [http://localhost:8080/angular-product](http://localhost:8080/angular-product)

-If you are already logged in, you will not be asked for a username and password, but you will be redirected to an oauth grant page.
-This page asks you if you want to grant certain permissions to the third-part app.
+If you are already logged in, you will not be asked for a username and password, and will be redirected straight to an oauth grant page.
+The page asks you to grant certain permissions to the third-part app.

 Step 9: Pure HTML5/Javascript Example
 ----------------------------------
-An pure HTML5/Javascript example using Keycloak to secure it.
+A pure HTML5/Javascript example secured by Keycloak.

 [http://localhost:8080/customer-portal-js](http://localhost:8080/customer-portal-js)

-If you are already logged in, you will not be asked for a username and password, but you will be redirected to an oauth grant page.
-This page asks you if you want to grant certain permissions to the third-part app.
+If you are already logged in, you will not be asked for a username and password, and will be redirected straight to an oauth grant page.
+The page asks you to grant certain permissions to the third-part app.

 Admin Console
 ==========================